-A data controller is: "a natural or legal person, public authority, agency or other body which, either alone or jointly with others, determines the purposes and means of processing of personal data".1 change to our data impact digital and data intensive businesses in hold personal data keep that information secure and to make rights are respected.
-You need to know what Read the guidance links below.
+A data controller is: "a natural or legal person, public authority, agency or other body which, either alone or jointly with others, determines the purposes and means of processing of personal data".1 physical security and contractual obligations.
+Moreover, if you start adding services in future then you have to re-examine you status and liabilities.